History of barbering

 Seems pretty straightforward doesn’t it…. just a place to get a haircut!

 However the history of ‘barbering’ is far from straightforward!

-In tribal times the barbers became the chief figures in religious ceremonies, where elaborate rituals included dances where the long hair hung loose and afterwards the hair was cut, then held back tightly in order that the good spirits couldn’t get out and no evil spirits could get back in.
+In tribal times the barbers became the chief figures in religious ceremonies, where elaborate rituals included dances where the long hair hung loose and afterward the hair was cut, then held back tightly in order that the good spirits couldn’t get out and no evil spirits could get back in.
 Early razor blades have been found dating back to the Bronze Ages!

-Ancient monuments and papyrus show that the early Egyptians were extremely fussy about hair and held lots of superstitions around it.
+Ancient monuments and papyrus show that the early Egyptians were extremely fussy about hair and held lots of superstitions about it.
 Lots illustrate men being shaved, and the priests were ‘de-haired’ every few days.
 Even Joseph was described as being shaved before seeing the Pharaoh so he didn’t have a ‘dirty face’.